glacials/twos.dev/src/warm/dashes.md

 ### The Em

 To talk about the em dash necessitates talk about the [em](https://en.wikipedia.org/wiki/Em_(typography)).
-The em (pronounced [/ɛm/](https://en.wiktionary.org/wiki/Appendix:English_pronunciation)) is an invisible bounding box every character is designed within[^boundingbox] whose edge length is equal to the font height.
+The em (pronounced [/ɛm/](https://en.wiktionary.org/wiki/Appendix:English_pronunciation)) is an invisible square bounding box every character is designed within[^boundingbox] whose edge length is equal to the font height.
 Font height changes with font size, so the size of the em changes with it: `1em` is always one *font-heighth* long.
 It is a unitless measurement that allows us to speak in relatives.

 [^boundingbox]: "Bounding box" is strong; font designers are free to design outside it.